International Slavery Museum, Liverpool

 Why You Should Visit:

-To add a one-of-a-kind experience to your Liverpool itinerary – the contents, history, facts, statements and overall exhibition are impressive and shocking at the same time, even if you have knowledge over the subject already.
+To add a one-of-a-kind experience to your Liverpool itinerary – the contents, history, facts, statements, and overall exhibition are impressive and shocking at the same time, even if you know the subject already.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Liverpool.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.